-Homemade Tennessee BBQ Sauce
+Homemade Nashville BBQ Sauce

-My homemade Tennessee BBQ sauce is smoky, sweet, and made with wholesome ingredients.
+My homemade Nashville BBQ sauce is smoky, sweet, and made with wholesome ingredients.
 You can whip it up in under 2 minutes—no cooking required!
 It’s my take on our favorite local BBQ restaurant’s red sauce here in Nashville.
 I hope this recipe replaces store-bought BBQ sauce in your house like it has in ours!

 There’s a whole hog BBQ restaurant here in Nashville that my husband and I eat at often when we go out for date night.
 It’s the kind of place we take our friends and family when they come to visit.
 It’s just that dang good, and they serve my favorite BBQ sauce I’ve ever had.